 You can use dried morels for this recipe – just be sure to rinse them extremely well while rehydrating them to remove any gritty residue.

-2 c. mushrooms (preferably morels!), cleaned and chopped
+2 c. mushrooms (preferably morels!), cleaned and sliced

 1/4 cup cognac